Supritha-Selvaraju/AI-power-interior-recommender/README.md

 - Upload a room image (bedroom, living room, etc.)
 - AI predicts the interior style
 - View decor recommendations from the style-specific database
-- Preview selected items on your uploaded image
 - Fully responsive frontend with a modern UI

 ---